SBEED: Convergent Reinforcement Learning with Nonlinear Function Approximation: Introduction

-In this work, we take a substantial step towards solving this decades-long open problem, leveraging a unique saddle point optimization perspective to derive a new algorithm call \emph{smoothed dual embedding control~(\algabb)}.
-Our development hinges upon a special look at the Bellman optimality equation and the temporal relationship between optimal value function and optimal policy revealed from a smoothed Bellman optimality equation.
-We exploit such a relation and introduce a distinct saddle point optimization that simultaneously learns both optimal value function and policy in the primal form and allows to escape from the instability of $max$-operator and ``double sampling'' issues faced by existing algorithms.
-As a result, the \algabb~algorithm enjoys many desired properties, in particular: \begin{itemize} \item{It is stable for a broad class of nonlinear function approximators including neural networks, and provably converges to a solution with vanishing gradient.
-This is the case even in the more challenging off-policy scenario.} \item{It uses bootstrapping to yield high sample efficiency, as in TD-style methods, and can be generalized to cases of multi-step bootstrapping and eligibility traces.} \item{It directly optimizes the squared Bellman residual based on a sample trajectory, while avoiding the infamous double-sample issue.} \item{It uses stochastic gradient descent to optimize the objective, thus very efficient and scalable.} \end{itemize} Furthermore, the algorithm handles both the optimal value function estimation and policy optimization in a unified way, and readily applies to both continuous and discrete action spaces.
-We test the algorithm on several continuous control benchmarks.
-Preliminary results show that the proposed algorithm achieves the state-of-the-art performances.
+\paragraph{Contributions} In this work, we take a substantial step towards solving this decades-long open problem, leveraging a powerful saddle-point optimization perspective, to derive a new algorithm called \emph{\alg\ (\algabb) algorithm}.
+Our development hinges upon a novel view of a smoothed Bellman optimality equation, which is then transformed to the final primal-dual optimization problem. \algabb\ learns the optimal value function and a stochstic policy in the primal, and the Bellman error (also known as Bellman residual) in the dual.
+By doing so, it avoids the non-smooth $\max$-operator in the Bellman operator, as well as the double-sample challenge that has plagued RL algorithm designs~\citep{Baird95}.
+More specifically, \begin{itemize} \item {\algabb\ is stable for a broad class of nonlinear function approximators including neural networks, and provably converges to a solution with vanishing gradient.
+This holds even in the more challenging off-policy case;} \item {it uses bootstrapping to yield high sample efficiency, as in TD-style methods, and is also generalized to cases of multi-step bootstrapping and eligibility traces;} \item {it avoids the double-sample issue and directly optimizes the squared Bellman error based on sample trajectories;} \item {it uses stochastic gradient descent to optimize the objective, thus very efficient and scalable.} \end{itemize} Furthermore, the algorithm handles both the optimal value function estimation and policy optimization in a unified way, and readily applies to both continuous and discrete action spaces.
+We compare the algorithm with state-of-the-art baselines on several continuous control benchmarks, and obtain excellent results.